 Post-licensure Department of Defense (DOD) Screening Accuracy Study in Military Personnel

-This is a prospective study within the Department of Defense (DoD) military population involving the collection of DoD Smallpox Screening Form 600s (SF600s).
-SF600s will be collected from subjects that received or did not receive an immunization with the ACAM2000® smallpox vaccine.
+This is a retrospective study of the Department of Defense (DoD) Smallpox Screening Form 600s (SF600s) generated during screening of service members for possible immunization with the ACAM2000® smallpox vaccine.

 - To evaluate the accuracy of the DoD smallpox vaccination screening process in military personnel.